RodrigoAlmeida99/crawlers_scheduler/README.md

-# Crawlers Scheduler — a zero-cost, self-hosted orchestrator for FME & Python
+# Crawlers Scheduler: a zero-cost, self-hosted orchestrator for FME & Python

-> A lightweight orchestration and monitoring platform that gives a data team the parts of **Apache Airflow** it actually needed — scheduling, execution, retries-by-status, centralized logging and team-wide observability — **without the infrastructure, licensing or operational cost** of a full orchestrator.
+> A lightweight orchestration and monitoring platform that gives a data team the parts of **Apache Airflow** it actually needed (scheduling, execution, retries-by-status, centralized logging and team-wide observability) **without the infrastructure, licensing or operational cost** of a full orchestrator.

-**Idealized, designed and built by Rodrigo Almeida.** What started as a small "schedule a few FME flows from a spreadsheet" utility grew, by deliberate iteration, into the backbone that runs the team's entire crawler fleet — today orchestrating **both FME workflows (`.fmw`) and Python crawlers (`.py`)** side by side.
+**Idealized, designed and built by Rodrigo Almeida.** What started as a small "schedule a few FME flows from a spreadsheet" utility grew, by deliberate iteration, into the backbone that runs the team's entire crawler fleet.
+Today it orchestrates **both FME workflows (`.fmw`) and Python crawlers (`.py`)** side by side.

 ---